Wall repair on a rental property

 What Counts as a Capital Expenditure?

-A capital expenditure is a significant, one-time expense that adds to or improves the physical asset.
-Think of it this way: if the work makes the property better than it was before, it is almost certainly CapEx.
+A capital expenditure is a significant expense that adds to or improves the physical asset beyond its previous condition.
 The IRS uses three tests -- does the expenditure improve, restore, or adapt the property?
-If the answer to any of those is yes, you are looking at a capital expense.
+If yes to any of those, you are looking at a capital expense that must be depreciated over 27.5 years for most residential rental improvements.

 Common examples of capital expenditures include a full roof replacement, new HVAC system installation, complete flooring replacement across the property, major plumbing or electrical system overhauls, adding a new room or structure, and replacing all appliances as part of a renovation.
 Portfolio-wide painting projects also typically fall under CapEx because of the scale and scope involved.